 We started creating weekly reading skill sets that our students could work on while we were meeting with Guided Reading Groups.
 This combined some of the content area topics from science and social studies with some of the literacy skills including comprehension strategies and grammar.

 When the pandemic hit, we turned each set into a digital version and decided that other teachers might benefit from them as well.
-Now these activities can be used in the classroom or for distance teaching.
+These activities can be used in the classroom or for distance teaching.

 Here are some other simple activities we use with our students: